amanjpro/zahak/README.md

-# zahak
+# Zahak

-A chess AI in Go
+A UCI comppatible chess AI written in Go.
+Still work in proress.